somatonic/ModulesManager/README.md

 #### Notes
 This version is still alpha and in testing.
 Feel free to try it out own your own risk.
 Current version uses file_get_contents" and "copy" php methods to retrieve the json feed from external domain.
 This requires the php to allow it in php (allow_url_fopen).
 Download of the module zip is done using copy().
 Also on my local install I had to adjust the /site/modules/ and /site/assets/ directory to have write permission by php.

-#### Future & Contributions

-This module is planned to be added to core distribution.
-So any help developing this further and replace the core modules page is greatly appreciated.

 #### Versions Log